hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 thanks!
 I often see ANSI/UNICODE mention in drivers.
 What does it mean and when I should select one and when another?

 [6:47:30](#HixHI9gltHu3SBN7XbMqLiqq3fkShlpL7UUl2USqEqA) <gurzgri>:
-Oh, come on, man Ì†æÌµ±: https://stackoverflow.com/questions/25889046/difference-between-ansi-and-unicode-drivers-of-mysql
+Oh, come on, man ü•±: https://stackoverflow.com/questions/25889046/difference-between-ansi-and-unicode-drivers-of-mysql

 [7:44:24](#IBczuhnd19VlAHBB2VmGWSop4bh8EVqTr8CvVTTNeZ0) <bubnenkoff (Dmitry Bubnenkov)>:
 But I thought Unicode is standard now.
 What the reason?
 Legacy?